 Developing knowledge about yourself, including your fears and insecurities as well as your strengths and gifts, is essential to designing your life and attaining your goals.
 Until you truly know yourself, which means getting clear about your beliefs, priorities, and values, you will always be vulnerable to crafting your life to please others or assessing your accomplishments against what others have achieved.

-When you become more aware of yourself and your inner longings and desires, you can use that information to better inform the design process for your life.
-Without knowing your true passions, interests, and strengths, though, you are left making decisions based on poor or outdated information.
+When you become more aware of yourself and your inner longings and desires, you can use that information to improve your life’s design process.
+You are left to make decisions based on poor or outdated information without knowing your true passions, interests, and strengths.
 Or worse, the social media profiles that you follow.

-Without self-knowledge, you are more likely to pursue work or other goals that are unsuited to your talents and passions.
-Instead of choosing what makes you happy, you may opt to go along with the crowd or take the advice of others when you lack sufficient insight into yourself.
-This type of decision-making can lead you to invest more of yourself and your money in pursuits that don’t make you happy, too.
+Without self-knowledge, you are more likely to pursue work or other goals unsuited to your talents and passions.
+Instead of choosing what makes you happy, you may go along with the crowd or take the advice of others when you lack sufficient insight into yourself.
+This type of decision-making can lead you to invest more of yourself and your money in pursuits that don’t make you happy.

 Life is About Choice

 Always remember this: our brains tend to reinforce what we already believe.
 This phenomenon is called confirmation bias.
-Yeah, it really is a thing.
-So if you keep reinforcing the idea that you don’t have a choice, well guess what, you don’t have a choice.
+Yeah, it is a thing.
+So if you keep supporting the idea that you don’t have a choice, guess what?
+You don’t have a choice.

-“Whether you think you can or you can’t–you’re right”
+“Whether you think you can or can’t–you’re right.”

-Regardless of your initial circumstances or what you were born with or without, your life is defined by the choices you make.
+Regardless of your initial circumstances or what you were born with or without, your life is defined by your choices.